gprMax/gprMax/docs/source/geometry_snapshots.rst

 #. **Open the file** either from the File menu or toolbar.
 #.
 Click the **Apply** button in the Properties panel.
 You should see an outline of the volume of the geometry view.
 #.
 Install the ``gprMax_info.py`` Python script, that comes with the gprMax source code (in the ``tools/Paraview macros`` directory), as a macro in Paraview.
 This script makes it quick and easy to view the different materials in a geometry file.
 To add the script as a macro in Paraview choose the file from the Macros->Add new macro menu.
 It will then appear as a shortcut button in the toolbar as shown in :numref:`pv_toolbar`.
 You only need to do this once, the macro will be kept in Paraview for future use.
 #.
 Click the ``gprMax_info`` shortcut button.
 All the materials in the model should appear in the Pipeline Browser as Threshold items as shown in :numref:`pv_pipeline`.
+Also a threshold for the PML region as well as any sources and receivers in the model.

 .. _pv_pipeline: